1529 Chestnut Street,

 The Arcadia was sold to the Stanley Corporation.
 In the 1920’s it was sold to the Sablosky Corporation which operated other movie theatres throughout the region.
 It was remodeled twice in the 1920’s.

-By the 1950’s, a newer, circular or curved marquee was present, and the ornate facade remodeled or covered up.
-In 1967, the facade was remodeled again and a newer marquee (which fronts the current store) was installed.
+By 1943, a newer, circular or curved marquee was present.
+In 1967, the facade was remodeled and a newer marquee (which fronts the current store) was installed.
 The main ornate lobby was gutted, and expanded into what had been the store to the west that was built with the theatre.
 A basement lounge and more restrooms were added.
 The decor of the auditorium was also made plainer.
 The Arcadia advertised ‘a giant new screen’.

 From its opening, the Arcadia Theatre showed movies that catered to an upscale Chestnut Street audience.
 Among the classic films that had their first runs here were: “Tales of Hoffmann”(1951), “The Bad and the Beautiful”(1952), Marlon Brando in “Julius Caesar”(1953), Hitchcock’s “Rear Window”(1954), “Blackboard Jungle”(1955), “High Society”(1956), “Imitation of Life”(1959), Hitchcock’s “Psycho”(1960), “Breakfast at Tiffanys”(1961), “Darling”(1965), “Guess Who’s Coming to Dinner”(1967), “Rosemary’s Baby”(1968), “Harold and Maude(1971), "Tommy”(1975), and “The Rocky Horror Picture Show”(1975).